Trading 212’s cash ISA: what’s the catch?

 Despite looking very promising, there are some drawbacks that might be worth considering.

-While Trading 212 has managed investments for a long time — they were founded in 2004 — they’re new to the savings account market.
+While Trading 212 has managed investments for a long time – they were founded in 2004, after all – they're still pretty new to the savings account market.

 Finally, there's the potential of cross-selling investment products.